-You can invest from as little as £5.
+You can invest for as little as £5.
 The company was launched in 2012, I first invested a small amount of money in a project in 2013.
 I have now sold my investments to two other people.
-In this blog post I will go through my experience and who I think this money-making opportunity is good for and who it’s not for.
+In this article I’ll go through my experience and who I think this money-making opportunity is good for and who it’s not for.

-How does it work and how much money can you make?
+How does Abundance work and how much money can you make?

 Before I get into my experience, I’ll quickly run through how it works and how much money can be made.

 The website is abundanceinvestment.com and it’s free to join as you would expect.
 Once you are a member you can browse current projects and decide whether to invest or not.
 Each project goes through a round of funding which gives you a bit of time to invest.

 There aren’t always open projects to invest in, at the time of writing none are available.
 If that’s the case you can either wait or buy other peoples investments off them using the marketplace, that’s how I sold my investments, more on that later in the article.

 This type of investment is called a debenture, you may have heard of it before, I’m no expert so if you want to read a proper explanation then Investopedia is your friend.